 (2) Addiction.
 Sugar, known to induce cravings comparable (at times) in magnitude to those induced by addictive drugs.

 (3) Anandamide.
 Chocolate, is said to contain small amounts of anandamide, a compound, a brain chemical that targets the same cell receptors as THC (tetrahydrocannabinol) responsible for its mood-altering effects, causing a “high“.

-The article goes on to state that according to Gary Wenk, who is the Director of Neuroscience at the Ohio State University and the author of “Your Brain on Food;” a high-fat, sugar-rich cookies will raise the level of anandamide in our brains independent of what’s in the cookie, because it’s our body’s response to eating such a tasty item.
+The article goes on to state that according to Gary Wenk, who is the Director of Neuroscience at the Ohio State University and the author of “;” a high-fat, sugar-rich cookies will raise the level of anandamide in our brains independent of what’s in the cookie, because it’s our body’s response to eating such a tasty item.
 Wenk goes on to say that,”the fat and sugar combine to induce our addiction as much as does the anandamide,” Wenk said.
 “It’s a triple play of delight.”
 The takeaway, chocolate chip cookies (the real outstanding ones, likes these) can be actually addicting.
 Maybe that’s how Mrs. Fields fortune was made, playing on our weaknesses.